vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 calculator compared to the HP48:

 <!--- DM42 --->
-* When running DB48X on the DM42, the single yellow 🟨 key cycles between three states, *Shift*, *Right Shift* and no shift.
+* When running DB48X on the DM42, the single yellow shift key cycles between three states, *Shift* (shown in the documentation as 🟨), *Right Shift* (shown in the documentation as 🟦), and no shift.
 This double-shift shortcut appears necessary because RPL calculators like the HP48 have a rather full keyboard even with two shift keys.
 <!--- !DM42 --->

 <!--- DM32 --->